jacobmaugoust/docker-sql-english/readme.md

-# Readme to run a MariaDB or MySQL container with a custom table
+# Run a MariaDB or MySQL container with a custom table
-## Files
+## Files needed
 You need to create the following files:
 - `.env`: to specify environment variables
 - `docker-compose.yml`: the configuration file for the container to be launched